 Only part of the order delivered

-- If the customer ordered several items in one package but only part of the order arrived and there is no evidence of tampering, Route does not cover the claim.
+- If the customer ordered several items in one package but only part of the order arrived and there is no evidence of tampering, Route does not cover the order issue.
 The customer will be referred to the retailer.

-- If a single order is being shipped in multiple packages and one package does not arrive, Route will cover the claim and reorder or refund the value of the undelivered package.
+- If a single order is being shipped in multiple packages and one package does not arrive, Route will cover the order issue and reorder or refund the value of the undelivered package.

 - If the retailer forgets to ship an item from the customer’s order, the customer needs to reach out to the retailer to have the missing items fulfilled.